 In its current implementation, GParareal may, however, suffer from the curse of dimensionality in two ways.
 First, an increasing number of data points, $\mathcal{O}(kJ)$, is problematic for the standard cubic complexity GP implemented here.
-In this case, a more sophisticated (non-cubic complexity) emulator or using sparse approximate linear algebra techniques \citep{schaefer2021} would be beneficial.
-Second, trying to emulate a $d$-dimensional function $\mathcal{F}-\mathcal{G}$ is difficult if the number of evaluation points is not sufficient.
-One option to tackle this may be to obtain more acquisition data by launching more $\mathcal{F}$ and $\mathcal{G}$ runs, using the idle processors during later iterations, to further train the emulator at no additional computational cost.
-However, the accuracy of the GP emulator for $\mathcal{F}-\mathcal{G}$ is strongly controlled by the fill distance of the set of evaluation points, which is generally difficult to restrict when $d$ is large.
-One could think about using legacy data generated by evaluating $\mathcal{F}-\mathcal{G}$ at specific input locations (for example, a uniform grid) that satisfy certain fill distance requirements in the solution space.
+In this case, a more sophisticated (non-cubic complexity) emulator or perhaps using neural networks could be beneficial.
+Second, trying to emulate a $d$-dimensional function $\F-\G$ is difficult if the number of evaluation points is not sufficient.
+One option to tackle this may be to obtain more acquisition data by launching more $\F$ and $\G$ runs using the idle processors to further train the emulator at little additional computational cost.
+However, as shown in \cref{subsec:convergence}, the accuracy of the GP emulator is strongly controlled by the fill distance of the set of evaluation points, which is generally difficult to restrict when $d$ is large.
+One could think about using legacy data generated by evaluating $\F-\G$ at specific input locations (for example, a uniform grid) that satisfy certain fill distance requirements in the state space.

-It should also be noted that GParareal may not always provide faster convergence using legacy data if such legacy evaluations of $\mathcal{F}-\mathcal{G}$ lay `far away', i.e.\ over one or two input length-scales away, from the initial values of interest in the current simulation.
+It should also be noted that GParareal may not always provide faster convergence using legacy data if such legacy evaluations of $\F-\G$ lay `far away', i.e.\ over one or two input length-scales away, from the initial values of interest in the current simulation.
 In this case, GParareal would rely more heavily on its acquisition data.
 There is no immediate remedy for such a situation, but using a fallback parareal correction, as suggested in the next paragraph, could be an option.